Orienting Borel Graphs: Complexity

 Now we show $(3)$ implies $(1)$.
 Suppose that $\o_B(E)\leq 1$ and fix an graphing $G$ witnessing this.
 Since $G$ is a sidewalk, each component is either a tree or contains a unique cycle.
-If a component contains a unique cycle, then tossing out the least edge (relative to some Borel linear ordering of the underlying space) yields a treeing of $E$. \end{proof}
+Tossing out the least edge in each cycle (relative to some Borel linear ordering of the underlying space) yields a treeing of $E$. \end{proof}

-Recall that, for $X$ Polish, $F(X)$ is the Effros Borel space of closed subsets of $X$.
+For $X$ Polish, let $F(X)$ be the Effros Borel space of closed subsets of $X$.

 \begin{thm} The set is $\bs12$ complete. \end{thm}

 \begin{proof}